AnggaR96s/Reforestation/README.md

-## What did the sea say to the sand?
-"We have to stop meeting like this."
+## Why do bears have hairy coats?
+Fur protection.